 As our business and small team grew it became apparent that again, we needed more room.
 Then, as luck would have it, we came across a hidden gem.
 We learned that a newspaper printer works in Newport had been empty for some time and the owner was looking for someone just like us to take over the property.
 The building was fantastic as any Victorian newspaper printing factory is.
 Suddenly, we were working on three floors.
 Through its twisting corridors and high ceiling multitude of rooms, it was here that the Rocking Horse Works finally had a chance to spread its wings fully.
 With its glass roof and huge Victorian bay windows on the top floor, it made the perfect painting studio for Alison and team.
 The third floor was a fantastic space for seasoning our horses and stands and the first floor were several carpentry rooms, allowing each team member a little space of their own.
 We also had an excellent showroom showcasing our entire range.
 It was this excellent workshop that inspired us to switch things up a little.
 We attended more shows, designed a whole new range of horses, commissioned a local photographer for a professional shoot and ordered a printer to design us a brand new glossy brochure.
 Things were running very smoothly indeed.

 During the latter part of this period, the internet became more widely used, providing us with a sudden platform to reach customers across the globe and our international sales grew.
 Our export market was booming.
 As well as a rapid increase in sales, we were undertaking a large amount of renovations.
 After many years of continued business growth, the recession hit us.
 This gave us a new approach.
 We scaled back our advertising in expensive glossy magazines, did less shows and concentrated more heavily on developing our website and explored the avenues the internet had to offer us as a business.
 We found that restorations increased whilst sales temporarily slowed.
 This was short lived as we found that the internet came through for us in these turbulent times.
-Alison, Steve and team continued this way for many happy and successful years.
+The team continued this way for many happy and successful years.

 The next phase in the Rocking Horse Works was our decision to separate workshop life from our showroom.
 We decided that we needed a beautiful space, exquisite enough to display our horses in a more shop-like setting and have a separate premises for manufacture.
 Both still open to the public.
 We went ahead with this decision, leaving our Newport workshop behind in search of something a little more exclusive.
 We began the hunt immediately and, for a while, we were at a loss.
 But then, a wonderful opportunity arose.
 The offer to rent Tyrley Chapel, just 100 metres from our rambling cottage.
 This unique setting would go on to provide us with our most beautiful and exquisite showroom yet.
 We restored the chapel to its former glory, as it had been derelict for some time.
 Then, we began filling the space with our beautiful horses.
 Many locals popped in at the excitement of seeing lights on in the church for the first time in years.
 People were amazed to step into this Santa-like grotto of Victorian style Rocking Horses.
 We spread manufacture over three workshops, all within ten miles of the chapel.
 This new logistical approach catered for all of our customers as, whilst many of our customers liked to observe manufacture and our team at work, others preferred not to step inside a workshop full of wood shavings, horse hair and paint.
 Now they had the choice.